sergitkeshelashvili/Databricks_SparkFlow_Analytics/README.md

 ============================================================

 📖 Project Overview

 This project focuses on: 🪙 Data Architecture: Designing a modern data warehouse using the Medallion Architecture (Bronze, Silver, Gold layers). 🪙 ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse. 🪙 Data Modeling: Creating fact and dimension tables for efficient analytical queries. 🪙 Analytics & Reporting: Building SQL-based reports and dashboards to deliver actionable insights.

-Repository Structure

 🗂 The repository is organized into two main folders: